Does the Lemon Law Apply to a Used Vehicle?

 Many used car consumers are not aware that they have lemon law rights.
 The laws are tricky and you will have to act quickly to make a claim to get any compensation.
 A Lemon Law attorney can assist you and provide the guidance and services to receive fair compensation from the vehicle manufacturer or car dealer.
 Lemon Law attorneys can also help prove that the vehicles issues were present before you purchased it.

 When you choose the Lemon Law Experts of Consumer Law Experts you will be in expert hands.
 The Lemon Law Experts have documented years of experience handling thousands of Lemon Law cases for clients with new and used vehicles.
-They boast a superb success rate and have recovered millions of dollars for Lemon Law clientele.
-For a free case consultation or for more information about your used lemon vehicle call 1-877-885-5366 today.
+For a case consultation or for more information about your used lemon vehicle call 1-877-885-5366 today.